nitlang/nitutorial/ffi2.md

 d.quit
 ~~~

-Look at the tutorial and the header file for information.
+Look at the [caca tutorial](http://caca.zoy.org/doxygen/libcaca/libcaca-tutorial.html) and the [caca header file](http://caca.zoy.org/doxygen/libcaca/caca_8h.html) for more information.

 ### Template to Use